Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/environment.md

 !!!
 Summary

-    This page summarizes all aspects of the environment system, which is responsible for creating dynamic game environments.
+    This page summarizes all aspects of the environment system, which is responsible for building immersive and responsive worlds.

 ## Scripting